Bayesian Invariance Modeling of Multi-Environment Data: Experiments

-\Cref{fig:synthetic-sweep-p450} (B) plots the variational posterior density $q(z^*)$ at the true $z^*$ by VI-BIP. $q(z^*)$ increases with larger $E$ or higher intervention strength.
-However, $q(z^*)$ is not close to 1 even at the largest $E=40$ tested, reflecting a sufficient amount of uncertainty.
-This uncertainty amplifies the marginal uncertainty in the mean-field variational distribution.
-For example, if each marginal $q({z^*}^{(i)}) =.996, \forall i$, then the joint posterior value is exponentially smaller $q(z^*) = .996^{450} = .165$, leading to substantial overall uncertainty.
+\Cref{fig:synthetic-sweep-p450} (B) plots the variational posterior density $q(z^*)$ at the true $z^*$ by BIP-VI. $q(z^*)$ increases with larger $E$ or higher intervention strength.
+However, $q(z^*)$ stays well below 1 even at the largest $E=40$, a substantial uncertainty that the mean-field factorization compounds across features: if each marginal $q({z^*}^{(i)}) =.996, \forall i$, the joint value is exponentially smaller, $q(z^*) = .996^{450} = .165$.